jpratt9/john-pratt.com/src/frontend/content/posts/how-to-secure-web-applications/index.md

 Imagine a developer pushes a new feature to your Git repository.
 That one push immediately kicks off a chain reaction:

 1.  **Code Commit & Peer Review:** It all starts here.
 Security needs to be a core part of every code review.
-Train your team to spot the obvious stuff—improper input handling, hardcoded API keys—before it ever gets to the pipeline.
+Train your team to spot the obvious stuff - improper input handling, hardcoded API keys - before it ever gets to the pipeline.
 2.  **Automated SAST Scan:** The moment code is pushed, a SAST tool like [SonarQube](https://www.sonarsource.com/products/sonarqube/) or a native scanner in GitHub gets to work.
 If it finds a critical vulnerability, the build fails.
 Right there.
 The developer gets an instant notification.
 3.  **Build & Unit Tests:** If the SAST scan passes, the application gets built.
 Your standard unit and integration tests run here to make sure the new feature actually works.
 4.  **Deploy to Staging:** The build is then automatically deployed to a staging environment that's a carbon copy of production.
 This is where the real fun begins.